bhavika32-hub/Hospital/README.md

 - **Private Ward:** Balanced stay distribution; lower prolonged-care pressure than ICU.//check

 ## Department-Level Patterns
-- The "None" referral category has the highest concentration of High-Risk, Extended Stay, and Critical Long-Stay patients.
-- General Practice ranks second in High-Risk concentration and contributes significantly to ICU admissions and prolonged stays.
+ - General Practice has the highest High-Risk concentration (16.14%) among departments, followed by Physiotherapy (15.94%) and Cardiology (15.73%); Gastroenterology has the lowest (12.92%).
+ - The "None" (unspecified referral) category has the largest patient volume (58% of all patients) and therefore contributes the most raw ICU admissions and Extended Stay cases — but its High-Risk rate (14.93%) is actually mid-range, not the highest.
+Orthopedics shows moderate long-duration recovery; Cardiology slightly longer treatment durations; Neurology is relatively stable.
+Renal and Gastroenterology have lower hospitalization intensity.
 - Orthopedics shows moderate long-duration recovery; Cardiology slightly longer treatment durations; Neurology is relatively stable.
 - Renal and Gastroenterology have lower hospitalization intensity.
 - **Gastroenterology has the highest patient satisfaction score**, and satisfaction stays fairly stable across departments — higher volume doesn't necessarily mean lower satisfaction.